Coleslaw3557/vyos-iso-to-azure-vhd/README.md

 **Default credentials:** `vyos` / `vyos`

-**Provisioning Support:** By default, this build installs Azure Linux Agent (walinuxagent v2.14.0.1) as the standalone provisioning agent, along with qemu-guest-agent for proper integration with Azure.
-The provisioning agent is injected into the image **before first boot**, ensuring proper initialization and provisioning status reporting to Azure.
+**Provisioning Support:** This build uses cloud-init as the primary provisioning agent with Azure Linux Agent (walinuxagent v2.14.0.1) for Azure extensions support.
+Both agents are installed and configured to work together:
+- Cloud-init handles initial provisioning (SSH keys, user-data, configuration)
+- Waagent manages Azure-specific extensions and features
+- The Azure datasource is configured with network management disabled to let VyOS handle its own network

-**Important:** The build installs **WALinux Agent v2.14.0.1** from GitHub source (not from Debian repos) to ensure the latest features and compatibility.
-When using waagent as the standalone provisioning agent (default), it is configured with `Provisioning.Agent=waagent` to explicitly handle all provisioning tasks.
-This prevents the ambiguity that occurs with `auto` mode and ensures proper provisioning especially for VMs with managed identities or complex dependencies.
-If you choose cloud-init mode with waagent enabled, it will be configured with `Provisioning.Agent=cloud-init`.
+**Important:** The build installs **WALinux Agent v2.14.0.1** from GitHub source to ensure the latest features and compatibility.
+Waagent is configured with `Provisioning.Agent=cloud-init` to defer provisioning to cloud-init while managing Azure extensions.
 The image is properly generalized with `waagent -deprovision+user -force` during the build cleanup phase.

 **Azure Serial Console:** The image is configured with serial console support enabled by default (ttyS0 at 115200 baud, 8N1).
 You can access the console through Azure Portal → VM → Serial Console or via Azure CLI.
 Both GRUB bootloader output and login prompt are available on the serial console for troubleshooting boot issues.

-**Cloud-Init Race Condition Fix (cloud-init mode only):** VyOS has a unique boot process where the config system mounts and applies configuration 16+ seconds after `vyos-router.service` starts.
-When using cloud-init as the provisioning agent, the build adds an active polling script that monitors `/tmp/vyos-config-status` to detect when VyOS configuration actually completes (not just when the service starts).
+**Cloud-Init Race Condition Fix:** VyOS has a unique boot process where the config system mounts and applies configuration 16+ seconds after `vyos-router.service` starts.
+The build adds an active polling script that monitors `/tmp/vyos-config-status` to detect when VyOS configuration actually completes (not just when the service starts).
 Systemd ordering ensures `cloud-final.service` waits for `vyos-router.service` to start, then the polling script waits for actual configuration completion before allowing cloud-init user scripts to run.
 This prevents a race condition where cloud-init finishes before VyOS applies the config, leaving the VM without network connectivity during initial boot.

 **FRR Service Ordering:** The build uses a **dual-layer approach** to ensure FRR is ready before network configuration: